Standarduser/ioBroker.vis-homekittiles/README.md

 * Added HTML-Dialog
 * Made "modal" to default (modal darkens the background when a dialog window is open)
 * Section 'dialog' splitted into 'dialog settings' and 'dialog content'
+* Made values of SwitchBool customizable and renamed to Switch

 ### 0.3.3 (2025-01-03)